Rome, Ellis County, Kansas: Transportation

 The Kansas Pacific track defined the southern edge of the Rome townsite.
 Here, the railroad was constructed at a significantly elevated grade justified by the potential for flooding on Big Creek.
 However, town residents suspected that the excessively elevated tracks were built intentionally to interfere with commerce of the town.
 The combination of the high track with the deeply cut ravine of Big Creek surrounding the remaining boundaries of Rome resulted in the derisive nickname "The Walled City".
 Today, the track is operated by the Union Pacific Railroad.

 In 1867, the Ellis Trail passed along the north side of the town, crossing Big Creek at the east and west ends.
 The Butterfield Overland Despatch briefly operated a station in Rome, before relocating to Hays City.

 Originally constructed as "Yocemento Road", present day Rome Avenue passes through the townsite east and west, crossing Big Creek just east of the townsite (This road was named Noose Road in 1989 for 9-1-1 services; but, was renamed to Rome Avenue in 2020.)

 While Rome Avenue was the original U.S. Route 40 alignment (locally "Highway 40"), the United States Highway system vacated this alignment in 1947 when the highway and railroad tracks were realigned at Yocemento, moving the highway just to the south of the tracks between Yocemento and Hays.
 This newer alignment lost the U.S. Route 40 designation when Interstate 70 was completed and the road is now named Old Hwy 40.

-Rome Road makes a short connection across the track between Rome Avenue and Old Hwy 40.
+The short spur Rome Road makes a connection across the track between Rome Avenue and Old Hwy 40.